Why Everest Gokyo Ri is a better trek than Everest Base Camp

 4. Backpack offloading: Indiahikes expects all trekkers to carry their own backpacks.
 All common gear will be carried by the support team.
 If for some reason a trekker is unable to carry his or her backpack, he/she can offload the same by paying an additional charge.

 Backpack offloading charge for the entire trek duration is Rs.
-6,900/- plus service tax @4.5%.
+12,000/- plus GST @5%.
 Partial offloading is not allowed.
-Charges will vary for last minute on slope offloading.
-The backpack cannot weigh more than 9 kgs.
+Last minute offloading will not be possible on this trek.
+The backpack cannot weigh more than 9 kg.
 No suitcases/strolleys/duffel bags will be allowed.

 5. Emergency during trek: In a trek a medical emergency or any other emergency may arise.
 If for any reason you are sent down from the trek then Indiahikes will make arrangements for your return to the base camp or nearest road head.
 A staff will accompany you.
 He may not be a trained personnel.